B-D-Technologies/CookingBot-BE/README.md

 First create a virtual machine:

 ```
-python3 -m venv env
+python3 -m venv venv
 ```

-Then use  `source env/bin/activate` to enter into the VM and you can use `deactivate` to leave the VM.
+Then use  `source venv/bin/activate` to enter into the VM and you can use `deactivate` to leave the VM.

 Install the required dependencies:
 ```